Rima Nakhle: Member of Parliament

 In June 2020, Nakhle was selected over sitting list MP Agnes Loheni as the National Party candidate for the newly established Takanini electorate.
 Newsroom described her campaign that year as "an old school, grass roots campaign", focused on in-person canvassing rather than app-based advocacy.
 She estimated in October 2020 that she had door-knocked 3,000 houses since that June.
 Despite having been predicted to win the seat, she was unsuccessful in the 2020 New Zealand general election, losing to Neru Leavasa by over 4,500 votes.

 Nakhle was re-selected as National's Takanini candidate for the 2023 New Zealand general election, held on 14 October 2023.
 She defeated the incumbent Leavasa by a margin of 8,775 votes.
 She is deputy chair of the Māori affairs committee and a member of the justice committee.

 A member's bill in Nakhle's name, the Corrections (Victim Protection) Amendment Bill, was selected for introduction in February 2024.
 The bill proposes to prevent victims of crime and those subject to a protection order from being contacted by prisoners.
 It unanimously passed its first reading in March 2024 and was sent to the justice committee.

+In April 2026, Nakhle's member's bill seeking to stop public funding from reaching organisations with gang ties was selected from the private member's ballot system.
+During an interview with Radio New Zealand, she said that the National Party was "sending a very strong message that the people administering the poison are not going to be administering the antidote as well."
+The bill was a response to the previous Labour government's decision in 2021 to grant NZ$2.75 million in funding from Kāinga Ora to a marae-based drug rehabilitation programme run by Mongrel Mob life member Harry Tam's Hard2Reach consultancy.